Mubelotix/nginx-hibernator/README.md

 It reads nginx access logs to determine when a site is being used, and systemd to start and stop the site.

+You can hibernate any service that :
+- Provides an HTTP API
+- Is proxied by nginx
+- Can be started and stopped by systemd

 ## Configuration

 <!--